jplassonde/PT3-Player/readme.md

 -= Backlog =-

 General:
-- Major refactoring and reworking of the core is essential before throwing anything else in that bucket of pasta.
-And dead/duplicate code removal.
-- Restrict scopes, Lots of them.
-Const decorating & fix some typecastings.
-- Implement proper DMA on I2C1 & SD card transfer.
+- Needs a LOT of refactoring / design improvement.
 - Software calibration of the touchscreen.
 Factory-mode "auto-calibration" is undocumented, and there is a significant drift at the end of the Y axis.
 - Add track controls (pause play stop), display time, slider, etc...
 - Create and add icons for files and folders in the browser.

 PT3 parser:
-- Refactoring
-- Misc. fixes?
+- Hunt down bug, and rewrite some parts...

 Others features to add (eventually, low priority):
+- Add filebrowsing/control via MQTT.
 - Add a mode for MIDI control, using pt3's samples and ornaments
-- Add filebrowsing/playing via MQTT.
 - Configure the board's audio codec and add a menu for volume & eq control.